NightVsKnight/QtNdiMonitorCapture/README.md

 **Shameless plug:** Seriously, one way you can really help out this project is to subscribe to NightVsKnight's [YouTube](https://www.youtube.com/channel/UCn8Ds6jeUzjxCPkMApg_koA) and/or [Twitch](https://www.twitch.tv/nightvsknight) channels.
 I will be showing off this project there from time to time, and getting new subscribers gives me a little morale boost to help me continue this project.

-Qt6 based app that simulates [`NDI Tools`'](https://ndi.tv/tools/) `Studio Monitor` and `Screen Capture`.
+Qt6 based app that simulates [`NDI Tools`](https://ndi.tv/tools/)' `Studio Monitor` and `Screen Capture`.

-NDI's `Studio Monitor` is a NDI Receiver + Viewer.
+* NDI's `Studio Monitor` is a NDI Receiver + Viewer.
-NDI's `Screen Capture` is a Monitor Capture + NDI Sender.
+* NDI's `Screen Capture` is a Monitor Capture + NDI Sender.

 **`QtNdiMonitorCapture` does them both, so it can actually monitor its own output! :)**
-(`Studio Monitor` can also send `NDI video output`, but if you were even able to have it view its own output then you would just be viewing a black screen.)
+(`Studio Monitor` can also send `NDI video output`, but even if you were able to have it view its own output then you would probably just be viewing a black screen.)
-NOTE: It is interesting to run Monitor mode to view its own Monitor Capture screen in full-screen and see the result of the lossy data transfer.
-If P216 pixel format was used to capture->transmit->receive->render then I suspect that would be much less lossy (I wonder how close to lossless).
+**NOTE:** *It is interesting to run Monitor mode to view its own Monitor Capture screen in full-screen and see the result of the lossy data transfer.
+If P216 pixel format was used to capture->transmit->receive->render then I suspect that would be much less lossy (I wonder how close to lossless).*

 ### Limitations
 * Currently only compiles and runs on Windows.